skynav/ttt/README.md

     URL                      - an absolute or relative URL; if relative, resolved against current working directory
 </pre>

-As a convenience, if a URL argument takes a relative form, then `TTV` attempts to resolve it against the current working directory.
+As a convenience, if a URL argument takes a relative form, then `ttv` attempts to resolve it against the current working directory.

-Run `TTV` with the `--list-models` option to determine which validation models are supported, and which is the default model.
+Run `ttv` with the `--list-models` option to determine which validation models are supported, and which is the default model.

 ## Testing

-We use Junit 4 to perform tests on `TTV`.
+We use Junit 4 to perform tests on `ttv`.
 You should have previously installed the appropriate Junit 4 files in your `ant` runtime in order to use these features.

 A number of test targets are listed above for invocation from `ant`.
 The `clean-test` target is useful in order to perform a clean build then run all tests.

-In addition, the `run-valid-tests` target will use the command line (not Junit) invocation of `TTV` in order to run `TTV` on all valid test files included in the Junit testing process.
+In addition, the `run-valid-tests` target will use the command line (not Junit) invocation of `ttv` in order to run `ttv` on all valid test files included in the Junit testing process.

 The following shows the output of running `ant run-valid-tests`: